aaronjwilson/dataplayground/labkey.md

 I am still learning the navigation and implementation of Postgres but wanted to focus on getting the server up and running to play with data: relegated to bucket list.

 #Labkey webapp installation
-procure the most up to date version. (version 15 as of this writing)
+procure the most up to date version from the Labkey.com website. (version 15 as of this writing)

 ```
 wget http://labkey.s3.amazonaws.com/downloads/general/r/15.2/LabKey15.2-39071.18-bin.tar.gz